learn-co-curriculum/hash-overview-readme/README.md

 **//Flat-fact:** *In fact, "dictionary" is how the hash structure is known in some other programming languages such as Python and Objective-C.*

-Keys in hashes can be strings, symbols, or integers.
+Keys in hashes can be any type of data: strings, integers or symbols (more on symbols later, don't worry about them for now).
 They are set equal to their associated values by using the `=>` symbol, known for this use as the "hash-rocket" (*because it looks like a little rocket shooting off towards the right*).

 ### Example: Named Data